CartwrightLab/2020-03-09-ttt-asu/index.md

 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 locations:
   - venue: "The Biodesign Institute at Arizona State University"
-    address: "Biodesign Building A L1-10/14"
+    address: "Biodesign Building A L1-10/14 (the classroom on the basement level)"
     latlng: "33.419183, -111.928348"

 ---